ARiccGitHub/EtherQuest/Readme.txt

 Project description:

-Etherís Quest is a small story-based ìD&D gameî based on the Innistrad universe.
+Ether‚Äôs Quest is a small story-based ‚ÄúD&D game‚Äù based on the Innistrad universe.
 Where Ether journeys to save his younger sister Clarabella.
 Clarabella was abducted by the evil vampire lord, Salt, to be offered in sacrifice to the demon Iretrat.
-In exchange for Clarabellaís soul, Iretrat will reanimate Pantra, Saltís lost love, using Clarabellaís blood.
+In exchange for Clarabella‚Äôs soul, Iretrat will reanimate Pantra, Salt‚Äôs lost love, using Clarabella‚Äôs blood.
-The sacrifice must be performed on the first day of the Hunterís moon, at the Skirsdag high temple located in Stensia.
+The sacrifice must be performed on the first day of the Hunter‚Äôs moon, at the Skirsdag high temple located in Stensia.
-Etherís journey to save Clarabella will start at his home in Gavony; he will travel through the region of Nephalia , Kessig, and Stensia, where he will encounter many dangers.
+Ether‚Äôs journey to save Clarabella will start at his home in Gavony; he will travel through the region of Nephalia , Kessig, and Stensia, where he will encounter many dangers.
 Provided that he survives the journey; at Skirsdag high temple, he will have to battle